UNESCO Prize for Women’s and Girls’ Education 2023

 - Has a strong focus on improving girls’ and women’s education, as well as gender equality in and through education, and contributes to one or more of the Prize’s five priority areas:

-- 3. Teachers: Enlisting teachers to be change agents with gender-responsive teaching attitudes and practices by supporting the creation of a gender-responsive and safe teaching-learning environment.
+- Teachers: Enlist teachers as change agents with gender-responsive teaching attitudes and practices by supporting the creation of a gender-responsive and safe teaching-learning environment.

 - Demonstrates that it is potentially replicable, scalable, and/or has significant learning potential for initiatives in other contexts.